dustinpfister/hexo_sitesource/source/_posts/backbone-getting-started.md

 console.log(m.i + ' : ' + m.mess); // 1 : ello Model!
 H
 ```

+A Model should at the very least have a set method that will be called once to set up the instance of the method when a new instance is created with the new keyword.

 ## Add an event In My View

-So now there is the question of how to get started with events
+So now that I have found out how to make a basic hello world view, and a Model, now I would like to find a way to tie everything together.
+To not just have a Model by itself, but also a View that can be used to work with that Model.

-First I need to restructure my html to something where I have a container, and separate display, and input elements inside that container.
+To do this first I need to restructure my html to something where I have a container, and separate display, and input elements inside that container.

 ```html
 <div id="container">